Grant to support the new fiscal relationship for First Nations Terms and conditions

 10. Application requirements and assessment criteria

-First Nations express interest in receiving funding through this grant by notifying officials at Indigenous Services Canada.
-These First Nations are then assessed by the First Nations Financial Management Board against eligibility requirements (financial administration law or by-law and financial performance).
-Once complete, Indigenous Services Canada determines eligibility based on the First Nations Financial Management Board assessment.
-If approved, the First Nation becomes eligible to receive funding through this stream on April 1 of the subsequent fiscal year.
+First Nations, tribal councils and First Nations-led service delivery entities express interest in receiving funding through this grant by notifying officials at ISC.
+They are then assessed by the First Nations Financial Management Board against applicable standards for financial administration law, by-law or policy on financial administration and financial performance.
+Once complete, ISC determines eligibility based on the First Nations Financial Management Board's assessment.
+If approved, the recipient becomes eligible to receive funding through this stream on April 1 of the subsequent fiscal year.
 Ongoing assessment will take place to ensure that recipients continue to meet the eligibility criteria on an annual basis.

 11. Due diligence and reporting

-The department has in place systems, procedures and resources for ensuring due diligence in issuing transfer payments and for verifying ongoing eligibility and terms and conditions of the funding agreement including: regular verification of financial performance; and co-developed approaches for risk-based monitoring of implementation of financial administration law or by-law provisions that support accountability to citizens.
+The department has in place systems, procedures and resources for ensuring due diligence in issuing transfer payments and for verifying ongoing eligibility and terms and conditions of the funding agreement including regular verification of financial performance and co-developed approaches for risk-based monitoring of implementation of financial administration law, by-law or policy on financial administration provisions that support accountability to citizens or member First Nations.

 In addition to the monitoring of the eligibility criteria, the adherence to terms and conditions of the funding agreement will be verified, including provisions to Canada of the following:

-The above documents will also be made available to their citizens.
+The above documents will also be made available to their citizens or member First Nations.

 Grant recipients will also provide data to the department for a minimum set of indicators consistent with the Departmental Results Framework and program reporting structures.